forrest-herman/air-traffic-control-system-simulation/README.md

 - The traffic control zone is a circle of radius 10km (can be variable).

 ## Project Demos
+- Preview the base project [here](https://youtube.com/shorts/Q8XtgZZPKBc)
-[Preview the project here](https://youtube.com/shorts/Q8XtgZZPKBc) and a more complex demo with 4 runways [here](https://youtube.com/shorts/lfpIuY2W5os)
+- Check out a more complex demo with 4 runways [here](https://youtube.com/shorts/lfpIuY2W5os)

 NOTE: All demo media have the planes moving at 2-4x regular speed.